Corn Tomato Avocado Salsa is the perfect summer side dish to serve with grilled chicken or steak at your next cookout!

 - fresh ground pepper to taste

 - The easiest way, I think, to take corn off the cob is to put a cereal bowl upside down inside of a larger mixing bowl.
 Place the corn upright on the smaller bowl and cut vertically.
-The kernels will fall into the larger bowl and you won’t have a giant mess!4 ears corn
+The kernels will fall into the larger bowl and you won’t have a giant mess!3 cups corn

-- In a medium-sized mixing bowl, combine all ingredients and gently stir to combine.4 ears corn, 2 large tomatoes, 1 large avocado, ½ cup red onion, ½ cup bell pepper, ¼ cup fresh cilantro, 1 lime, 1 teaspoon powdered cumin, 1 tablespoon jalapeno pepper, sea salt to taste, fresh ground pepper to taste
+- In a large bowl, combine all ingredients and gently stir to combine.3 cups corn, 2 large tomatoes, 1 large avocado, ½ cup red onion, ½ cup bell pepper, ¼ cup fresh cilantro, 1 lime, 1 teaspoon powdered cumin, 1 tablespoon jalapeno pepper, sea salt to taste, fresh ground pepper to taste

 For best results, be sure to check our Tips and FAQs above with important tips and questions that can help your delicious recipe come out perfectly.